 As a Church body we believe in the necessity of evangelism, but please do not be confused.
 Evangelism is not a method or a program.
 Often, When the word is mentioned, people get mental pictures of putting up a tent, going door to door, waving a Bible on a street corner and so on.
 Some of these methods are valid ways to reach those who need to hear, but at the heart of the matter, is the idea of building relationships between people and God.
 If you are a Christian – you are to be an evangelist.

 So what is an Evangelist?

 By definition, an evangelist is "a preacher of the Gospel."
-In the Bible, Jesus gives a command to His disciples that carries down to our generation.
+In the Bible, Jesus gives a command to His disciples that carries down to us.
 "Go into all the world and preach the Gospel to every creature."
 (Mark 16:15).

-The Gospel, the good news, at it's core is simply the fact that Jesus Christ died on a cross for the sins of all mankind and rose again on the third day.
+The Gospel, the Good News, at it's core is simply the fact that Jesus Christ died on a cross for the sins of fallen mankind and rose again on the third day.
 Because of this single act of love and mercy on the part of God, we have the opportunity and privilege of coming into a personal relationship with Him.